rdubois-crypto/rdubois-crypto/README.md

 # Current focus
+- I optimize elliptic curves implementation in various environment (solidity, Cairo), this repo contains the fastest pure solidity implementation of EIP7212
 - I'm currently learning ZKP and Privacy mechanisms used in SSI and blockchains with a specific focus on Starks.
-- I'm working on a renovation of our ledger endorsement and airdrop mechanism using a blockchain primitives compatible version of ECDAA.
+- I'm working a blockchain compatible version of ECDAA with linkability.
-- I optimize elliptic curves implementation in various environment (solidity, Cairo)

 # Links
 How to reach me :